sydroth/tanzaniawellclassification/README.md

 ## Our Goal

-Our goal is to discover if data agregated by [Taarifa](http://taarifa.org/) and the (Tanzanian Ministry of Water)[https://www.maji.go.tz/] can be used to predict well functionality.
+Our goal is to discover if data aggregated by [Taarifa](http://taarifa.org/) and the [Tanzanian Ministry of Water](https://www.maji.go.tz/) can be used to predict well functionality.
 The data provided by these resources was collected by Driven Data for a competition which can be found [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).
-This project is important because [tanzania has struggled](https://water.org/our-impact/where-we-work/tanzania/) to provide water to its growing population and if we can predict well functionality, we can provide insight that may be crucial for fixing their infrastructure.
+This project is important because [Tanzania has struggled](https://water.org/our-impact/where-we-work/tanzania/) to provide water to its growing population and if we can predict well functionality, we can provide insight that may be crucial for fixing their infrastructure.

 ## Objectives
 1. Investugate the relationship between water point functionality and these factors: